hugoalh/deno-lint-rules/docs/rules/no-duplicate-imports.md

 Forbid duplicate [`import`][ecmascript-import]s.

-Multiple [`import`][ecmascript-import]s with same source is a bad practice and cause confusion, which have the same effect as single [`import`][ecmascript-import] with same source, possibly not intended and is mergeable.
+Multiple [`import`][ecmascript-import]s with same source is a bad practice and cause confusion, which have the same effect as single [`import`][ecmascript-import] with same source, possibly mergeable.

 ## 🔧 Options